Soil Types and Suitable Crops in India:

 - Desert Soils: These soils are sandy and dry and contain some amounts of nitrogen that are suitable for agriculture with good irrigation facilities.
 Generally, only drought-resistant crops like millet and barley can grow in these soils.

 - Saline and Alkaline Soils: These soils are too low in nutrients and too high in salt for productive agriculture.

 - Marshy and Peaty Soils: Marsh soils are not suitable for crop cultivation due to their high acidic nature.
-Peaty soils have high salt content and good organic matters (humus).
-However, they are deficient nutrients like potash and phosphate.
+Peaty soils have high salt content and good organic matter (humus).
+However, they are deficient in nutrients like potash and phosphate.
 Mostly found in Kerala.

-Soil Erosion and Its Impacts: Soil erosion is nothing but washing out the top layer (horizon) of soil which has more nutrients and organic matter (humus) required to maintain ecosystem.
-There are many reason for this soil erosion.
-Some of natural causes are flooding, heavy rains, ice forming.
+Soil Erosion and Its Impacts: Soil erosion is nothing but washing out the top layer (horizon) of soil which has more nutrients and organic matter (humus) required to maintain the ecosystem.
+There are many reasons for this soil erosion.
+Some of the natural causes are flooding, heavy rains, ice forming.
 Other mane made reason include, ploughing, Shifting cultivation, Deforestation, and Overgrazing.
-Soil erosion result the following.
+Soil erosion results in the following.